St. Jude Family of Websites

 There is a complex relationship between cancer therapies and cancer genomics.
 Mutations within cancer cells can lead to drug resistance and, subsequently, ineffective therapies.
 Some existing therapies may induce mutations, leading to secondary cancers later in life.
 Our laboratory is interested in identifying mutational signatures to understand how and why these events occur in patients.
 By combining genomic and pharmacology techniques, our work can help inform better treatment development and prevent future complications.
 Further, certain genomic alterations can promote drug responsiveness, and we seek to understand how to exploit these vulnerabilities in cancer.

-Finally, we aim to tackle new therapeutic targets.
-Many existing cancer therapies are toxic, which is a significant problem for pediatric patients because their bodies are still developing.
+Finally, we aim to tackle new therapeutic targets using existing or new therapies.
+Many current cancer therapies are toxic, which is a significant problem for pediatric patients because their bodies are still developing.
 In order to develop treatments that will have the maximum impact on cancer cells with minimal impact on healthy tissue, the team is working to identify the genes that are unnecessary for human survival but vital to a cancer cell’s survival.
-This research will allow new therapies to target specific proteins and minimize treatment toxicity.
+This research will allow the identification of existing drugs that can target the function of these genes or the development of new therapies to target specific proteins and minimize treatment toxicity.

 Samuel W. Brady, PhD